cosmos/sdk-tutorials/academy/golang-intro/5_arrays.md

 </HighlightBox>

-As you can see, we are just playing here.

-One can use `range` to iterate over an array, slice or map. `i` is the index and `v` is the value of that index.
+You can use `range` to iterate over an array, a slice, or a map. `i` is the index, and `v` is the value of that index.

-There is also a built-in `func copy(dst, src []T) int` to copy a slice into another and return the number of copied elements.
+There is also a built-in `func copy(dst, src []T) int` to copy one slice into another and return the number of copied elements.

 ## Maps

 Maps are stored key/value pairs.
-The declaration is:
+The declaration is as follows:

 ```golang
 var m map[keyType]valueType
 ```

-But that creates a `nil` map, which is not so useful.
-You can read such a map but not write.
-We will use `make` to initialize a map so we can write to it.
-This is more useful:
+However, this creates a `nil` map, which is not so useful.
+You can read such a map but not write to it.
+You use `make` to initialize a map so you can write to it.
+The following is more useful:

 ```golang
 m := make(map[keyType]valueType)
 ```

-Let's play with maps:
+Now you can work with maps:

 ```golang
 package main